+Save

-- Save - Save As
+Save As

 Important: You can have several resource files open in the Dialog Editor window at one time.
 The caption bar of the currently selected resource file appears highlighted.
-Only this window is affected when you choose Save or Save As from the File and a resource file (.RES).

-Note: Save operations will always create a file containing the dialog script(s) (.DLG)
+Only this window is affected when you choose Save or Save As from the File menu.
+Note: Save operations will always create a file containing the dialog script(s) (.DLG) and a